alexanderhale/home-assistant/README.md

 ### Install Termux
 Most of the Home Assistant installation work will be done on the command line.
 The most robust UNIX console emulator for Android is Termux.
 To get Termux, head to F-Droid or Google Play.
 Search for [Termux](https://f-droid.org/en/packages/com.termux), download it, and install it.
 While you're here, download and install [Termux:API](https://f-droid.org/en/packages/com.termux.api/) and [Termux:Boot](https://f-droid.org/en/packages/com.termux.boot) as well - we'll need them later.

 Since Termux is a command-line, some typing is required, which is not the most conducive to a tablet touch-screen.
 If you have one, connecting a Bluetooth keyboard would be helpful.
 If not, you could try a modified on-screen keyboard like [Hacker's Keyboard](https://f-droid.org/en/packages/org.pocketworkstation.pckeyboard/).
+Before the configuration section later on, we'll connect to the tablet via SSH, so that you can use your computer for the heavier typing required in that section.

 ### Install Packages
 Open up the Termux app.
 Look around a little bit - notice that your home directory is `/data/data/com.termux/files/home/`, and the `etc` directory (where packages will be installed) is at `/data/data/com.termux/files/usr/etc/`.
 This is different than a standard UNIX operating system.